 Hista Protect: This is a patented enzyme formula containing diamine oxidase (DAO)—the main enzyme responsible for the degradation of ingested histamine.
 Many individuals have deficiencies in DAO enzymes and therefore suffer with histamine reactions.

-Normal Dosage: Take 1 cap with each meal
+Normal Dosage: Take 1 gram (1/4 tsp) – 1 time daily with a meal